darinz/DL/07_Transformers/01_transformer_architecture.md

 # Transformer Architecture

+> **Key Insight:** The Transformer architecture revolutionized deep learning by replacing recurrence and convolutions with pure attention, enabling efficient parallelization and modeling of long-range dependencies.

 The Transformer architecture, introduced by Vaswani et al. (2017), is a deep learning model that relies entirely on attention mechanisms, dispensing with recurrence and convolutions.
 It has become the foundation for most modern NLP and vision models.

 ## 1. Overview

 Transformers process input sequences in parallel, allowing for efficient computation and modeling of long-range dependencies.
 The core building block is the self-attention mechanism.

+> **Did you know?** The name "Transformer" comes from the model's ability to transform input sequences into output sequences using only attention and feed-forward layers.

 ## 2. Self-Attention Mechanism